yong-asial/monaca-ide-docs/cordova-ios-app-setting.md

    - Click the **Monaca** icon in the **Activity Bar**.
    - Under the **"App Settings"** section, select **iOS App Settings**.

-2. On the **iOS App Settings** page, page will appear as shown below.
+2. The page will appear as shown below.
 You can then start your configuration.

 3. After finishing the configuration, click **"Save"**.